wpsharks/comet-cache-kb/tutorials/2015/35-clearing-the-cache-dynamically.md

 github-issue: https://github.com/websharks/zencache-kb/issues/35
 ---

 ZenCache automatically handles updating the cache in many scenarios, such as when you publish a new post, or when you change your WordPress theme.
-However, there are many scenarios where you need to have finer control over when the cache is cleared, such as when a plugin or theme does not include support for WordPress caching plugins.
+However, there may be scenarios where you need to have finer control over when the cache is cleared, such as when a plugin or theme does not include support for WordPress caching plugins.

-The following examples use the [WordPress API hooks and filters](http://codex.wordpress.org/Plugin_API) system to call a custom function that will clear the cache when a specific event occurs.
+The following examples use the [WordPress API hooks and filters](http://codex.wordpress.org/Plugin_API) system to call a custom function that will interface with ZenCache to clear the cache when a specific event occurs.

-You can call any class method that is declared as a public function in `zencache.inc.php` or `zencache-pro.inc.php` using `$GLOBALS['zencache']->any_public_method()`.
+Using the technique described here, you can call any class method that is declared as a public function in `zencache.inc.php` or `zencache-pro.inc.php` using `$GLOBALS['zencache']->any_public_method()`.

+### How to use the code examples

-Note that while you can add this code to your theme's `functions.php` file or use a [Functionality Plugin](https://wordpress.org/plugins/functionality/), we recommend using a [WordPress Must-Use Plugin](http://codex.wordpress.org/Must_Use_Plugins) by creating a file like `wp-content/mu-plugins/zc-clear-cache.php` and then adding the necessary PHP code (note that if the `mu-plugins` directory doesn't exist, you should create it).
+While you can add this code to your theme's `functions.php` file or use a [Functionality Plugin](https://wordpress.org/plugins/functionality/), we recommend using a [WordPress Must-Use Plugin](http://codex.wordpress.org/Must_Use_Plugins) by creating a file like `wp-content/mu-plugins/zc-clear-cache.php` and then adding the necessary PHP code (note that if the `mu-plugins` directory doesn't exist, you should create it).

 What follows are a few examples of how you can clear the cache dynamically.